 At MTSU, we have two percussion ensembles that perform music written specifically for percussion, usually coming from the 20th century onward.
-The percussion ensembles at MTSU have played the music of many notable composers in recent years, including Mark Ford, Kevin Erickson, James Campbell, and David Holsinger.
+The percussion ensembles at MTSU have played the music of many notable composers in recent years, including Gordon Stout, Edgard Varèse, David Maslanka, and David Gillingham.
 In addition to these two ensembles, there are also smaller, student-led chamber groups that perform similar music written for 4-6 players.
 The percussion ensembles have performed and competed at the Tennessee Music Educators Association, The National Orff Convention, and the Percussive Arts Society International Convention (P.A.S.I.C.)

 MTSU takes great pride in our steel drum bands, as they add a unique flavor to our arsenal of percussion sounds.
 They perform regularly both on and off campus as well as a formal concert each semester.
 Furthermore, they have had the honor of performing twice with the Nashville Symphony.

 The MTSU Salsa Band is an ensemble dedicated to the study and performance of Afro-Cuban Salsa music.
 The percussion section generally includes congas, timbales, bongos, and a drum set.
 The group is open to students through audition.
 The members of the group study the style, form, and history or Afro-Cuban music, and are encouraged to write or arrange tunes in salsa style.
 Under the direction of Professor Lalo Davila, the group performs both on and off campus.